-- 6.5 Product information (e.g. product brochure, standard illustration) should be bilingual2, clear and succinct, with the use of plain language and legible font size, and should be easily understandable by average customers.
+- 6.5 Product information (e.g. product brochure, standard illustration) should be bilingual, clear and succinct, with the use of plain language and legible font size, and should be easily understandable by average customers.
 To facilitate understanding by customers, authorized insurers should avoid using technical or industry terminology. - 6.6 Key product risks should be included in the product brochure and marketing materials and authorized insurers should communicate the relevant product risks to their potential customers.
 The risks are different for different products and it is the insurer's duty to identify the key product risks in the interest of customers, including the areas (where applicable) below: - (a) Key exclusion The insurers should disclose key exclusion of the policy in the product brochure and marketing materials alongside description of policy coverage. - (b) Premium adjustment If the insurer has the right to adjust the policy premium, it should disclose the factors leading to such adjustment and also the frequency and timing of adjustment.
-For insurance products with premium adjustment features within premium payment term, they cannot be labeled as "level premium". - (c) Premium term The insurers should disclose the minimum premium term of the policy and the consequence of non-payment of premium within the premium term, including loss of coverage, surrender penalty, and financial loss incurred by the policyholder. - (d) Termination conditions If the insurer has the right to terminate the policy before the maturity date, it should disclose the conditions of making such a decision. - (e) Market value adjustment If the insurer has the right to apply market value adjustment on premium paid within cooling-off
+For insurance products with premium adjustment features within premium payment term, they cannot be labeled as "level premium". - (c) Premium term The insurers should disclose the minimum premium term of the policy and the consequence of non-payment of premium within the premium term, including loss of coverage, surrender penalty, and financial loss incurred by the policyholder. - (d) Termination conditions If the insurer has the right to terminate the policy before the maturity date, it should disclose the conditions of making such a decision. - (e) Market value adjustment If the insurer has the right to apply market value adjustment on premium paid within cooling-off period, the insurer should disclose the factors for the determination of such adjustment.

-For the avoidance of doubt, the English and Chinese versions of the product documents can be separated, but BOTH must be available to the customers.
+&lt;sup>2 For the avoidance of doubt, the English and Chinese versions of the product documents can be separated, but BOTH must be available to the customers.
 Authorized insurers should ensure consistency between English and Chinese versions of all the product documents (including product brochure, standard illustration, policy contract, etc.).